Once you’ve found the right house, it is time to make an offer.

 It’s also very important not to get overly emotional and overpay for the property.
 This is why it can dramatically help to have a real estate agent assisting you who’s not going to get overly emotional about the property, who can talk you down from doing something you shouldn’t do.
 It’s really important that you at least have someone that you can consult with throughout the entire process.
 Let’s assume that Auntie Sally got your offer accepted.
 And now it is time to do your do diligence on the property and have your inspections.

 When it comes to this, I recommend doing as many inspections as you possibly can.
 If you can inspect it, I recommend getting it inspected.
-And that could be a general inspection, roof inspection, plumbing inspection, electrical inspection, foundation inspection, termite inspection, sewer line inspection.
+And that could be a general inspection, roof, plumbing, electrical, foundation , termite, or sewer line inspection.
 Basically, whatever inspections there are, I just recommend you do them all.

 Many buyers will use the inspections as a way to renegotiate the deal.
 So they know that they will do all these inspections, they might spend 1500 dollars doing every inspection possible, and they’re going to find almost guaranteed more than 1500 dollars worth of repairs.
 So they use the inspections as a way to renegotiate the purchase price through an escrow.
 Once they have the sellers where they want them, the seller’s already accepted an offer, they want the sale, they’re tired of showing the property, and they don’t want to keep it on the market.
 The buyer kind of has the leverage right now because the buyer did all the inspections, know what’s wrong in the property, and asked for credit.
 And many times the sellers are so worn down that they’re just like, “Here’s the credit, close the deal, go away, I just want to be done with it.”

-What was taught to me as a real estate agent, and what many other agents are taught to do itemize an inspection report.
+What was taught to me as a real estate agent, and what many other agents are taught to do is itemize an inspection report.
 Itemize everything that’s wrong with it and you associate a price with that.
-So for instance, I see many real estate agent will do a home inspection, and then line by line itemize everything that’s wrong with that with a total at the bottom.
+So for instance, I see many real estate agents will do a home inspection, and then line by line, itemize everything that’s wrong with a total at the bottom.
 This will be things like:

 Repairing a sink: $100